Cheather2/GriffonInnovationSystem/README.md

 # GriffonInnovationSystem
-School Project - Advisement app for advisor and student use
+School Project - Advisement app for adviser and student use